 Sometimes a good loop is all you need to get started.

-And if you feel that using loops is cheating, it’s really not.
-Especially when you can use them for inspiration then replace them with your own sounds and ideas later.
+If you feel that using loops is cheating, it’s really not.
+Especially when you can use them for inspiration and replace them with your own sounds and ideas later.